Chaos Reigns Through This Space Marine Cosplayer

-This week we hop across the pond and into Space Marine Armor.
+We’re hopping across the pond, into Chaos Space Marine cosplay.
 We’re interviewing an amazing craftsman with a fondness for anti-heroes and chaos.

-About 4 years ago my good friend Mike Ind asked me to go along to a comic con with his brothers, the three of them were DC’s Batman, Joker and Bane, so obviously I went home and built Marvel’s Warmachine.
-It was my first “cosplay” costume and armour build and took a couple of months and lots of experimentation but went down really well at the event with my photo being taken by hundreds of people despite being nothing like the movie version!
+About 4 years ago my good friend Mike Ind asked me to go along to a comic con with his brothers.
+The three of them were DC’s Batman, Joker and Bane, so I went home and built Marvel’s Warmachine.
+It was my first “cosplay” costume and armor build and took a couple of months and lots of experimentation.
+It went down really well at the event, my photo was taken by hundreds of people despite being nothing like the movie version!

 What is your strongest construction aspect?

-I’m well known for my armour builds, practical approach and speed when completed projects for shows.
-I would also say a project is never finished, they age and are worn to the point of destruction.
-All of my costumes have been repaired and rebuilt and constantly evolve.
+I’m well known for my armor builds, practical approach, and speed when completing projects for shows.
+I would also say a project is never finished; they age and are worn to the point of destruction.
+All of my costumes have been repaired and rebuilt, and constantly evolve.
 Everything I make gives the impression of being solid and heavy despite being soft light foam.

 What is your favorite type of cosplay work to do?

-I tend to mostly make the characters I see as anti-heroes, Chaos Space Marines, Darth Vader crossed with a space marine, Winslow from the walking dead, Stitch (from Disney’s Lilo and Stitch!)
-Cypher the Fallen Angel is my only non-scale space marine standing at just under six foot, he is incredibly controversial in the 40K world.
+I tend to mostly make the characters I see as anti-heroes; Chaos Space Marines, Darth Vader crossed with a Space Marine, Winslow from The Walking Dead, Stitch (from Disney’s Lilo and Stitch!)
+Cypher the Fallen Angel is my only non-scale Space Marine.
+Standing at just under six feet, he is incredibly controversial in the 40K world.

-Everyone at UK conventions knows and loves my Khorne Berzerker, he is known as “Big Red” to many, a 9ft tall World Eater Legion Space Marine.
-I carry a 7foot long chain axe/war hammer based on the infamous “Gore Father” from W40K lore.
+Everyone at UK conventions knows and loves my Khorne Berzerker.
+He is known as “Big Red” to many, a nine-foot tall World Eater Legion Space Marine.
+I carry a seven-foot-long chain-axe/war-hammer based on the infamous “Gore Father” from W40K lore.

-He is by far the most comfortable and well-worn of my costume armours, even gets out to the odd party dance floor for a boogie!
+He is by far the most comfortable and well-worn of my costume armor, and even gets out to the odd party dance floor for a boogie!

-What material is your favorite to work with?
+What craft material is your favorite to work with?

-EVA foam and hot glue, by far the most accessible and versatile materials for making costumes and props.
-They are cheap and easy to get hold of and anyone can use the stuff so when people ask for tips it’s the place to start.
+EVA foam and hot glue are by far the most accessible and versatile materials for making costumes and props.
+They are cheap and easy to get hold of, and anyone can use the stuff.
+When people ask for tips, it’s the place to start.